Presented in partnership with the Forum on Workplace Inclusion on May 20, 2021.

 When Our Identities Conflict – Learning to See and Hear Each Other Across Difference

-Register for the webinar through the Forum on Workplace Inclusion’s website HERE.
+Watch the webinar recording through the Forum on Workplace Inclusion’s website HERE.

-Join us for a moderated panel discussion that explores understanding our beliefs and values, what underwrites our political identities, and how to influence ourselves and our interactions in partnership and leadership across many difference points of view.
+This moderated panel discussion explores understanding our beliefs and values, what underwrites our political identities, and how to influence ourselves and our interactions in partnership and leadership across many difference points of view.

 After the January 6 insurrection at the US Capital, an ideological and heartfelt battle took place in our mediascapes: Some cried, “This is not who we are!” while others replied, “Yes, it is.
 And it has been.”